justinnavarr0-ga/course-materials/projects/project-2/project-2.md

 ## Overview

-This second project will be your first adventure into **building a full-stack application.** You'll be **building a Node/Express/MongoDB app** from the ground up yourself.
+This second project will be your first adventure into **building a full-stack application.** You'll be **building a Node/Express/MongoDB app** from the ground up.

-This is exciting and by the end of this unit we will have given you the all of the tools needed to build your app.
+You’ve already worked in small groups to accomplish various labs and exercises, but this time **we’re going to challenge you to work in a small team on a project.**

+You and your teammates together will architect, design, and collaboratively build a full-stack web app.

 You get to decide what you want to build - as long as it meets the technical requirements outlined below.

-**You will be working individually for this project.** You'll be designing and coding the app yourself.
-However, you will have access to up to [insert number] fifteen-minute one-on-one sessions with your instructors.

 Additionally as part of the project's requirements, you'll be required to take and pass a Project Assessment.

+**This project will push you both technically and collaboratively!**

+You'll likely be working as part of a team in the workplace and **this project will provide you with that important team development experience.**

+However, **working on a project as part of a team can be more challenging** due to logistical reasons, differing opinions, etc.

+During this project, **your instructors are going to be evaluating your ability to**:

+-  Listen to and respect other opinions
+-  Share and contribute your ideas with the team
+-  Form a consensus and compromise when opinions differ

+### In fact, **your ability to work in a team during this project is more important than the project itself!**

 ---